OUR COMMITMENT TO FIGHTING HUNGER ACROSS TEXAS

 School Children’s BackPack Program

-In the Brazos Valley, one in four children do not know where their next meal is going to come from.
+In the Brazos Valley, one in four children do not know where their next meal will come from.

-A portion of the funds are allocated to the food banks’ BackPack Programs, which provide food to food-insecure children on the weekends and holidays when school meals are not available.
+A portion of the funds Cross Texas Transmission has donated are allocated to the food banks’ BackPack Programs, which provide food to food-insecure children on the weekends and holidays when school meals are not available.
+The program supplies children with backpacks filled with enough food for 6 meals, and 2 snacks.

-Cross Texas’ support allowed for the creation of two new BackPack Programs for the Iola Elementary School and the Centerville Elementary School.
-Over the course of the 2015-2016 school year, Cross Texas will have supported more than 3,000 backpacks to children attending public schools in the Brazos Valley.
+Cross Texas Transmission’s support has helped develop two new BackPack Programs for the Iola Elementary School and the Centerville Elementary School.
+Over the course of the 2015-2016 school year, Cross Texas Transmission will have helped supply more than 3,000 backpacks to children attending public schools in the Brazos Valley.

 “We are extremely grateful to Cross Texas Transmission for their very generous support.
 Feeding our children and ensuring them of a sound nutritional foundation is critical to their education, their future and the development of our community”Dennis Cullinane, CEO